Dillon Dubé: Playing career

-Dubé was drafted in the first round of the 2013 Western Hockey League bantam draft by the Kelowna Rockets.
-Dubé averaged 1.38 points per game in 40 games with the Kelowna Rockets during the 2016–17 season.
-On March 24, 2017, he signed a three-year, entry-level contract with the Calgary Flames.
+Junior career

-For the 2017–18 season he was named an alternative captain of the Rockets.
+Dubé was drafted by the Kelowna Rockets of the Western Hockey League (WHL) in the first round of the 2013 WHL Bantam Draft.
+Dubé averaged 1.38 points per game in 40 games with the Rockets during the 2016–17 season.
+For the 2017–18 season he was named an alternate captain of the Rockets.
 That season, he recorded career-highs in goals, assists, and points and was awarded the Rockets President's Award as a player who made outstanding and significant accomplishments.
-After an early elimination in the 2018 playoffs, Dubé was assigned to the Flames American Hockey League (AHL) affiliate, the Stockton Heat.